montagmorgens/mo-acf-blocks/readme.txt

 == Description ==

-= Block registration =
+### Block registration

 Register ACF blocks by YAML config files in `views/blocks`.

-The YAML file follow the pattern:
+The YAML files follow the pattern:

 ```yaml
 title: 'The Block Name'